Five Tips to Improve Your Score in Interpersonal Understanding Questions

 To some lucky people it comes easy, but for many this is the section with some of the most difficult questions in the exam.
 Whether you are just starting your HPAT preparation or are deep in your practice so far, the following tips from an experienced tutor who scored highly in this section should help you maximize your score:

-• People often find that they are able to complete understanding people questions in much less time than the other two sections and say that this is because there is no true “working out” like that required in non-verbal reasoning or problem solving questions.
+People often find that they are able to complete Interpersonal Understanding questions in much less time than the other two sections and say that this is because there is no true “working out” like that required in non-verbal reasoning or problem solving questions.
 However, keep in mind that this can be very risky as your gut feeling may be based on bias and your personal experiences rather than the evidence within the text.

-• Often times with understanding people questions you will notice that none of the options to a certain question are completely correct.
+Often times with Interpersonal Understanding questions you will notice that none of the options to a certain question are completely correct.
 In these cases, you need to select the option that is BEST supported by evidence from the passage (even if the option isn’t 100% right).
 In a similar way, there may be multiple options to a question that are somewhat correct.
 You need to choose the one that is BEST supported by the passage.

-These are just a few top tips that when put into practice in Drills and Practice Exams will help to improve your score in understanding people questions.
+These are just a few top tips that when put into practice in Drills and Practice Exams will help to improve your score in Interpersonal Understanding questions.
 Try them out for yourself!